AuCoRoboticsMU/GP-netplus/README.md

 Evaluating GP-net+ and other networks on domestic scenes can be achieved in two steps: generating the evaluation scenes and running inference with the networks.
-Make sure to download `gpnetplus_simulation_data.zip`  from [zenodo.org](https://zenodo.org/records/10083842) and unpack it in this directory to have the object meshes and urdf files for evaluating the networks available.
+Make sure to download `gpnetplus_simulation_data.zip`  from [zenodo.org](https://zenodo.org/records/10083842) and unpack it in this directory to have the meshes, urdf files and pre-trained GP-net+ model for evaluating the models available.

 ### Generating evaluation scenes